openvinotoolkit/openvino/docs/dev/index.md

 ### OpenVINO Component Structure

-The OpenVINO component should contain all dependencies inside (like thirdparty, testts, documentation and etc.).
-Below the abstract component structure is presented with comments and marks for optional folders.
+The OpenVINO component should contain all dependencies inside (for example, thirdparty, tests, documentation, and other).
+The abstract component structure with comments and marks for optional folders is presented below.

 ```
 ov_component/           // Component folder